rsiebes/sshoc-nl-cbs-projects-table-to-turtle/README.md

 ---
-*written via prompt engineering by Ronald Siebes - UCDS group - VU Amsterdam*
+*written via prompt engineering (yes this is the future of coding!) by Ronald Siebes - UCDS group - VU Amsterdam and Gemini, Manus AI etc